 In the Spring of 2009 the Executive Committee of the Calvinist Cadet Corps decided to form a team to look at all aspects of the Cadeting ministry with an eye toward possibly creating a short range and/or long range plan for the organization.
 The men who make up this committee understand that the foundation for such planning is to be rooted in petitioning God for His guidance and listening to Him through His Word and through the voice of His people, as He works in their lives and gives them insight and vision.
 To that end we would like anyone involved in the Cadet ministry and/or youth ministry in general to be able to take a look at what the committee is discussing and to be able to share their thoughts and questions.
 We covet your prayers as we go through this process.

-We will be posting minutes of our meetings on this page (scroll down to see links below) as well as providing a way where questions and thoughts can be submitted to the committee.
+Questions and thoughts can be submitted to the committee.
 Please place “for the Visioning Team” in the subject line of your e-mail.